Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Methods

 \subsection{Intervention Groups}

 Participants in both the model-led and human-led conditions first generated an initial idea without any LLM assistance.
 They then engaged with the chatbot according to their assigned condition.
 To ensure comparability, all LLM-assisted conditions used GPT-4.1 via the OpenAI API (snapshot gpt-4.1-2025-04-14).
 We followed best practices for the prompt design in the model-led and human-led condition \cite{openai_gpt-41_2024}.
-The full list of prompts is provided in Appendix~A. In total, we implemented five conditions:
+The full list of prompts is provided in Appendix~~\ref{sec:prompts}.
+In total, we implemented five conditions.
+In all model-led and human-led conditions, the intervention aimed to (i) enhance the idea's originality (exploration) and (ii) enhance its development (elaboration).